-Sometimes arriving in a new city can be quite challenging.
-There’s so much to see and you don’t know where to go first without getting lost.
+Sometimes traveling to a new city can be quite challenging and planning your visit can be overwhelming.
+There’s so much to see and do and you often don’t know where to go first without getting lost or creating an efficient itinerary.
 At other times, you’re visiting a place you’ve been to many times already and wonder if it still holds something new for you.

 I’ve found the answer to both problems: food tours.